licitdev/docs/configuration/data-model/fields.md

 3. Click the <span mi icon>content_copy</span> **Duplicate Field** option.
 4. Choose the collection you'd like to create the field in and set the Field Name.

-::: warning Relational and Primary Key Fields
+:::warning Relational and Primary Key Fields

 Currently, it is not possible to duplicate relational fields or a collection's primary key.